sullay/generate-stories/README.en.md

 - --help, -h: Display the help information.

 ## .stories.json Configuration
 To define the stories for your Vue.js components, create a .stories.json file in the same directory as your component file and with the same name.
-This JSON file should contain an array of objects, each representing a story with its own set of properties (props), window, localStorage, and sessionStorage settings.
+This JSON file should contain an array of objects, each representing a story with its own set of properties props, url, window, localStorage, and sessionStorage settings.

 Each object in the array can contain the following keys:

 - title: The name of the story.
-- props: An object containing the reactive properties that your component expects.
+- props: vue props.
 - window: An object to set properties on the window global object for the story.
 - localStorage and sessionStorage: Objects to set key-value pairs in the web storage for the
+- url: A string to set the front-end route of the current page for the story.

 以下是一个.stories.json文件的例子：